enketo/enketo-express/doc/heroku.md

 ### Disadvantages of using Heroku

 1. Expensive.
-2. Initial Enketo configuration is more cumbersome (editing a structured json file is just easier and more user-friendly).
+2. Initial Enketo configuration is more cumbersome (editing a structured json file is just much easier).
 3. Little control.
 Requires trust (e.g. for database backups) and relying on support (e.g. for database restoration).